toxicity1985/atoum-documentation/source/en/option_cli.rst

 -af <file> / --autoloader-file <file>
 =====================================

-This option allows you to specify the path to the :ref:`autoloader file<autoloader_file>`.
+This option lets you specify the path to the :ref:`autoloader file<autoloader_file>`.

 .. code-block:: shell